M61ss/Git/CLI_GIT.md

 \
 If you want to add some files or their changes to your next commit, you must stage them.
 This means that file changes are located into the working directory, but they are not put automatically in staging area.
 \
-It is important to notice that, if the file has been already staged at least once previously, it will be kept into the staging area as well as we added to it last time.
+It is important to notice that, if the file has been already staged at least once previously (so in this case it is called "**tracked**", otherwise "**untracked**"), it will be kept into the staging area as well as we added to it last time.
 Its changes will not be added until we add them instead.
 \
 Do not get confused by syntax: it is true that when you use the ```git add``` command, it seems that you are adding files everytime to the staging area, but it is not exaclty what it is happening.
 Actually, if you already added a new file previously, then subsequently you are adding **changes** applied to it, because it as an entity was already located in the staging area.
 It is a basic notion to understand how ```.gitignore``` works.